Redemption: Tar Heels take title over Gonzaga in ugly game

 It was, in North Carolina's words, a redemption tour — filled with extra time on the practice court and the weight room, all fueled by a devastating loss in last year's title game on Kris Jenkins' 3-point dagger at the buzzer for Villanova.

-"I wanted to see this confetti fall on us and we're the winners," said Carolina's Joel Berry II, who led the Heels with 22 points.
-"We came out here and we competed.
-It came down to the last second, but we're national champs now."
+"Just unreal that we get a second chance at this," junior Theo Pinson said, recounting a pre-game conversation with teammate Joel Berry II.
+"Not a lot of people can say they can do that.
+I told him, 'We're about to take this thing.
+I'm about to give everything I got.'
+I knew he would, too, We just didn't want to come up short again."

-Berry, along with most of Roy Williams' players, returned for another run.
-To say everything went right for them at this Final Four would not be the truth.
+But to say everything went right for Roy Williams' team at this Final Four would be less than the truth.

 Gonzaga, helped by 8 straight points from Nigel Williams-Goss, took a 2-point lead with 1:52 left, but the next possession was the game-changer.

-Jackson took a zinger of a pass under the basket from Theo Pinson and converted the shot, then the ensuing free throw to take the lead for good.
-Moments later, Williams-Goss twisted his right ankle and could not elevate for a jumper that would've given the Bulldogs the lead.
+Jackson took a zinger of a pass under the basket from Pinson and converted the shot, then the ensuing free throw to take the lead for good.
+Moments later, Williams-Goss twisted an ankle and could not elevate for a jumper that would've given the Bulldogs the lead.

 "I think of Coach Smith, there's no question," Williams said.
 "I don't think I should be mentioned in the same sentence with him.
 But we got three because I've got these guys with me and that's all I care about right now — my guys."

 Berry recovered from ankle injuries to lead the Tar Heels, but needed 19 shots for his 22 points.
-Jackson had 16 on a 6-for-19 night and, overall, the Tar Heels actually shot a percentage point worse than they did in Saturday night's win over Oregon.
+Jackson had 16 but went 0 for 9 from 3.
+Overall, the Tar Heels actually shot a percentage point worse than they did in Saturday night's win over Oregon.

+The game "featured" 52 free throws.
+Both teams were in the bonus with 13 minutes left.
+Somehow, Collins was the only player to foul out.

-The most bizarre sequence: With 8:02 left, Berry got called for a foul for (maybe) making contact with Karnowski and stripping the ball from the big man's hands.
-But as Karnowski was flailing after the ball, he grabbed Berry around the neck and, after a long delay, got called for a flagrant foul of his own.
+Most bizarre sequence: With 8:02 left, Berry got called for a foul for (maybe) making contact with Karnowski and stripping the ball from the big man's hands.
+But as Karnowski was flailing after the ball, he inadvertently grabbed Berry around the neck.
+After a long delay, the refs called Karnowski for a flagrant foul of his own.

-That resulted in four straight free throws, a 52-all tie and booing from every corner of the massive Phoenix University Stadium.
+"I'm not going to talk about refs," Karnowski said.
+"It was just a physical game."

+Zags coach Mark Few handled it with class, calling the refs "three of the best officials in the entire country," and insisting they did a fine job.

 Comments